-GMOs, pesticides, and rBGH were too hastily shuffled into our food line and national food mantra.
+GMOs, pesticides, and rBGH were too hastily shuffled into our food line and national mantra.
 The science behind these is groundbreaking, yes, but ill-researched and not properly regulated – which is partially because of the corporate stranglehold on regulatory agencies and politicians.
-Going organic is the only way to be sure that what goes in your body is what nature intended.
+Going organic is the only was to be sure that what goes in your body is what nature intended.
 Chronic illnesses have skyrocketed since these ‘advancements’ and the children of today are stuck in the middle, most not even knowing of the potentially deadly realities around them.

 Reason 3.
 Developing Cultural Significance